How to Send Emails from Azure

 Once you’ve picked Microsoft Azure services as a cloud-computing platform for your environment, you’ll definitely need to set up email sending – and this might be troublesome.

-Even though it’s now possible to send emails directly from Azure with Azure Communication Service, this feature is still in public review.
+Even though it’s now possible to send emails directly from Azure with Azure Communication Service, this feature is still in public review (at the time of writing).
 This means that it’s not suitable for usage in production yet.

 Azure also has SMTP restrictions, limiting who can send emails directly to external domains.